exercism/rust/exercises/diffie-hellman/README.md

 secret s.

 One possible solution for this exercise is to implement your own modular exponentiation function.
-To learn more about it refer to the [following page][modular-exponentiation].
+To learn more about it refer to the [following page](https://en.wikipedia.org/wiki/Modular_exponentiation).

 ## Rust Installation